sile-typesetter/casile/README.md

 ### Makefile options

+#### Project parameters

+These settings apply to the whole project.
+To override the defaults set them in your project's `Makefile` (or a shared include!).

 * `LANGUAGE` sets the language for localized file names.

     The default is English, so you might run `make book-halfletter-3d-front.png`.
 Changing this to Turkish:

         LANGUAGE = tr

     will mean the command you run should be `make kitap-a5-3b-on.png` to generate the same resource for a similar project with localized filenames.
 At this time localizations are only included for Turkish, but they are easy enough to add to your project.
 Submitting them upstream would also me much appreciated.

 * `TARGETS` is a list of all the books in a project.